vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 Ignored comparison runners compile the old/new runtime and scanner units with ASan/UBSan, using the existing core/export libraries.
-They scan whole archives, render every discovered sequence with PlayOnce, and export MIDI, SF2, and DLS.
+They scan whole archives, render every discovered sequence with PlayOnce and zero extra repeats, and export MIDI, SF2, and DLS with the normal default of one extra repeat.
 All **1,323 artifact files compare byte-for-byte**, with identical discovery, render, and export logs across **441 sequences in 14 archives**: